What happens when we don’t listen to children who tell us they have been sexually abused?

 A prominent Pamapuria elder, Waireti Walters, told Radio New Zealand that the boys lost their innocence, and asked, “What will happen to them in 10 years, 15 years, when they have families, when they start growing up and going into relations?
 What’s going to happen to those poor little souls?”

-Liz Jamieson-Hastings partly answers this in her book, Still Standing: From Debutante to Detox, in which describes her descent into, and painful journey through alcoholism, anorexia and bulimia to recovery.
+Liz Jamieson-Hastings partly answers this in her book, Still Standing: From Debutante to Detox, in which she describes her descent into, and painful journey through alcoholism, anorexia and bulimia to recovery.
 After recalling the time her grandfather put his fingers inside her she wrote:

 To this day I can remember the revulsion, the sense of betrayal, and the fear that was established by that one act.
 Over the years I have discovered that literally hundreds of men and women in the upper social strata of society have had similar (or more traumatic) experiences to mine from family members.
 Women and men, some of whom still carry the scars that have affected relationships, marriage, job, and careers.
 Too frightened, too ashamed to do anything except try to bury the memories and the feelings.
 I have never met anyone who has managed to erase memories such as these.
 Anaesthetised them with alcohol or prescription chemicals, yes.
 Transferred and projected their anger onto individuals and society in general, yes.
 Repeated and perpetuated the behaviour in their own families, yes.
 But erased the memories – never. (pp.28-29)